 Not all restaurants are legally obliged to have toilets for customers.
 Premises that are open after 11pm or have a drinks licence, however, must have toilets.

-Should you find that the restaurant does not have customer toilets, you could complain to the manager, who may be able to suggest a public convenience nearby.
+Should you find that the restaurant does not have customer toilets, you could complain to the manager.
+They may be able to suggest a public convenience nearby.
 They may also offer you a reduction in your bill, a complimentary drink or even just an apology.
-If you feel your complaint is not taken seriously or there is no public convenience nearby, you should write a formal complaint to the restaurant manager via resolver.You should know
+If you feel your complaint is not taken seriously or there is no public convenience nearby, you should write a formal complaint to the restaurant manager via Resolver.You should know

 - Always try to resolve your issue while you're still at the restaurant